 New arrivals to Indianapolis will have an absolute ball exploring their adopted city, as there is a wonderful array of things to see and do in this surprisingly bustling and cosmopolitan Midwest metro.

-The majority of Indy residents, or Hoosiers, may be racing diehards, but the city has worked hard to increase the cultural value beyond the famous speedway.
-The Indianapolis Cultural Trail, an 8-mile urban-planned pedestrian and bike pathway, connects neighborhoods and cultural districts, and offers access to multiple attractions including museums, galleries, public art, eateries, and shops along the route.
+Most Indy residents, or Hoosiers, may be racing diehards, but the city has worked hard to increase the cultural value beyond the famous speedway.
+The Indianapolis Cultural Trail, an 8-mile urban-planned pedestrian and bike pathway, connects neighborhoods and cultural districts, and offers access to multiple attractions including museums, galleries, public art, eateries and shops along the route.

 Most attractions won’t cost an arm and a leg either, so newcomers will be able to get to know their new city and soak up the sights quite affordably.
 Below are a few highlights of the Circle City that expats will want to check out first.

 The most celebrated car race in the US, the Indianapolis 500 (or Indy 500 for short) is the world’s oldest currently operational automobile race, and the biggest single-day sporting event in the world.
 It’s held at the Indianapolis Motor Speedway seven miles out of town, lovingly referred to as the 'Brickyard' owing to the fact that it was originally paved with bricks (still used to mark the finishing line).
 The circuit is a 2.5-mile oval track and the race is 500 miles.
 The Indy 500 is the biggest day on any true Hoosier’s calendar, and it attracts upwards of 250,000 people on race day.